AI systems will not come off as AIs to the average person, who watched the Terminator movie series or EX Machina, except they are robots.

 And this was true even for me years back (perhaps am a little above average now).

-I first heard about AIs from the movies, and in those days when my knowledge of AIs was limited to what I see and hear in the movies, whenever I hear ‘Artificial intelligence’, my thoughts darts towards intelligent human-like robots (humanoids).
+I first heard about AIs from the movies, and in those days when my knowledge of AIs was limited to what I see and hear in the movies, whenever I hear ‘Artificial intelligence’, my thoughts dart toward intelligent human-like robots (humanoids).

 Over time I have come to realize that artificial intelligence is a complex technology that is not limited to its application in robotics.

-Nonetheless, autonomous cars and AI robots gets me the most excited about AI today.
+Nonetheless, autonomous cars and AI robots get me the most excited about AI today.

-Hence, I have kept my tabs on the developed of AI in those areas.
+Hence, I have kept my tabs on the development of AI in those areas.

-There are a lot of Robotic companies who like me (and perhaps you) believes that AI and robots have a significant role to play in our future (the future of humanity).
+There are a lot of Robotic companies who like me (and perhaps you) believe that AI and robots have a significant role to play in our future (the future of humanity).